massix/hwedis-sdk-purs/README.md

 ![Tests](https://github.com/massix/hwedis-sdk-purs/actions/workflows/purs-compile.yml/badge.svg)

-# Hwedis SDK for PureScript
+# Hwedis Benchmarking in PureScript

-TODO..
+This is just a simple PureScript project to test the pure performance of Hwedis.